eidosmontreal/unreal-vdb/README.md

 - More traditional graphics integration (no materials) for faster iterations

 ## Installation

+### Programmers

-Download the repo and copy it in your project `Plugins` folder.
+Clone the repo in your project `Plugins` folder.
+You may need to create the `Plugins` folder yourself.

 Unreal will need to be recompiled.

+### Regular users

 If you are not able to compile Unreal, you can alternatively use the precompiled binaries packages in [Releases](https://github.com/eidosmontreal/unreal-vdb/releases).

+Recommended installation steps:
+* Download the latest precompiled package from [Releases](https://github.com/eidosmontreal/unreal-vdb/releases)
+* Create an Unreal5 project (or use your current project).
+Enable `Raytracing` if you plan on using the Pathtracer.
+* Close Unreal
+* Copy / Extract the plugin folder in your ***project*** `Plugins` folder.
+You will need to create a `Plugins` folder yourself if it doesn't exist already
+* Open your Unreal project
+* Unreal will ask you to rebuild the new modules.
+Click yes.
+* It should work now !

+Note that it is also possible to copy the plugin in your ***Unreal*** `Engine/Plugins` folder (default install location is `C:/Program Files/Epic Games/UE_5.0/Engine/Plugins`.

+I also recommend watching [Winbush's great intro video](https://www.youtube.com/watch?v=iEclyxwCWaY&ab_channel=WINBUSH) ou Youtube.

 ---
 ## First steps